realtradam/Plore-Tabletop-Game/src/classes.md

 # Classes

 ## Rogue
+Class representing felicity's gang.
 Can attack many times at once
-specialized in the "city"
+specialized in the "city"?

 ## Ranger
+Class representing the memory drow clan
-Good at focusing a target(mark) specialized in "nature"
+Good at focusing a target(mark) specialized in "nature"? has a pet

+## Paladin
+Class representing the Indignant

-## Astrologist
+## Warlock
-Specialized at casting
-specialized in "magic"
+trades blood for demon powers from other planes. can summon buddies